pine64/website/content/documentation/PinePhone/Software.md

   - /wiki/PinePhone_Software_Releases
 ---

-The following page provides a comprehensive and alphabetically organized list of available releases and tools for the [PinePhone](/documentation/PinePhone).
+This page provides a comprehensive and alphabetically organized list of available software releases and tools for the [PinePhone](/documentation/PinePhone).
 For guidance on installing the operating systems, please refer to the [Installation instructions](/documentation/PinePhone/Installation/).

 {{< admonition type="note" >}}
  Some releases may not have a good setup for the backlight at low brightness.
 If configured too low, the backlight shuts down completely, but the screen is still displayed and usable in bright front-light.